-EASTON, Pennsylvania — An eastern Pennsylvania jury has cleared one defendant and convicted another only on lesser charges in a shootout at an eastern Pennsylvania social club that killed a woman and injured five other people.
+EASTON, Pennsylvania — A man has been sentenced to 15½ to 31 years in a shootout at an eastern Pennsylvania social club that killed a woman and injured other people two years ago.

-Figueroa still faces allegations that he solicited a prison inmate to kill witnesses in the trial.
+Figueroa still faces charges that he solicited a prison inmate to kill trial witnesses.